-Area-I, Inc. is a Metro-Atlanta based company dedicated to the development of state-of-the-art unmanned aircraft systems designed for use by the United States Armed Forces.
+Area-I, an Anduril Company, is a Metro-Atlanta based company dedicated to the development of state-of-the-art unmanned aircraft systems designed for use by the United States Armed Forces.
 We specialize in the development of unmanned aircraft systems that eject from host platforms or modular launch systems.
-These platforms are designed to meet the specific needs of our customers where we design, build, test, and ultimately deliver unique solutions to the customer.
+These platforms are designed to meet the specific needs of our customers, where we design, build, test, and ultimately deliver unique solutions to the customer.
 Area-I’s customers include the U.S. Air Force, U.S. Navy, U.S. Army, and NASA.

 The Aircraft Systems Design Engineer is responsible for understanding the interactions between the aircraft subsystems to participate in aircraft system design cycles and testing.
 This role involves embedding with project engineering teams to provide subject matter expertise to design impacts on the entire aircraft system and for the testing and implementation of new subsystems.
 This position is expected to be very hands-on with design cycles from concept through bench testing and flight testing.

 - BS in Aerospace Engineering, Robotics, Computer Science, Electrical Engineering, Mechanical engineering, or related background

 - Strong understanding of software and avionics components and their interactions

 - Familiarity with networking and communications (ethernet, serial, CAN)